 |A1: Core Service - Foster responsible commercial development and use of state land and natural resources, consistent with the public interest, for long-term wealth and employment.|

 FY2012: This goal was not met in FY2012, because several large lease sales in a row in FY2011 and FY2012 created a large backlog for title and survey work.
 Due to the volume of sales and staffing limitations in the Division of Oil and Gas and other divisions, all Cook Inlet leases from the June 2011 lease sale were issued in FY2012.
-Corrective measures are in development to prevent future delays.
+Corrective measures were developed to prevent future delays.

 Target #2: Promote responsible exploration of Alaska's oil, gas, and geothermal resources by holding five area-wide oil and gas lease sales according to the most recent schedule published in the five-year program.